HuberSleepLab/HuberSleepLab.github.io/Matlab.md

 Variable names cannot include any characters except letters and numbers, and the first character must always be a letter.
 Variables are CaSeseNsitive, so be careful.

 > N.B.
 MATLAB has things that have special names; if you name a variable with that name, you overwrite it.
 Classic example, `i` indicates the imaginary number (square root of -1), so don't name any variable i.
-Same for `pi`
+Same for `pi` or `table`